Invariant factors as limit of singular values of a matrix: Logarithm map and Archimedean amoebae

-Clearly the inverse image of every point is an $(S^1)^n$-orbit in $(\C^*)^n$.
-Note that $(S^1)^n$ is a maximal compact subgroup in $(\C^*)^n$.
-For a subvariety $Y \subset (\C^*)^n$, its (Archimdean) amoeba $\mathcal{A}_t(Y)$ is the image of $Y$ in $\R^n$ under the logarithm map $\Log_t$ \cite{GKZ}.
 The amoeba $\mathcal{A}_t(Y)$ is a closed and unbounded subset of $\R^n$.
-It can be shown that the connected components of its complement are convex.
 An amoeba goes to infinity along certain directions usually called its {\it tentacles} (and hence the name amoeba).
-See \cite{Mikhalkin}, \cite[Section 1.4]{Maclagan-Sturmfels} for introduction to the notion of amoebae.
+See \cite[Section 6.1]{GKZ}, \cite{Mikhalkin} and \cite[Section 1.4]{Maclagan-Sturmfels} for an introduction to the notion of amoeba.